Last Updated February 2022

 - Cuban Adventures USA offers "SCP" tours, which are tours that are specifically designed to meet the license requirements for the Support for Cuban People Cuba (SCP) category.
 These are the best way for US travelers to have a fun and easy trip to Cuba, legal and hassle-free!
 Visit our Cuban Adventures USA website for more information.

-Below are the Cuba tour packages we are offering for 2021 & 2022 that do all the work for you to adhere to the US restrictions for travel to Cuba.
+Below are the Cuba tour packages we are offering for 2022 that help you adhere to the US restrictions for travel to Cuba.
 Expect the same small-group, authentic, and fun Cuba travel experience as our regular Cuba tours, without having to plan your own days or pay out of pocket for most local expenses.

 - 15 Day Support for the Cuban People Tour - "Canchánchara to Cucuruchu"